ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Basics/README.md

 When you enable strict mode in your JavaScript code, the JavaScript interpreter becomes less forgiving and enforces a stricter set of rules.
 It was introduced in ES5.

 1. Variables without var doesn't create a global variable
-2. The value of this inside a regular function is `undefined` contrary to a global context.
+2. The value of `this` inside a regular function is `undefined` contrary to a global context.
 3. Disallow `eval`
 4. Do not allow undeclared variables

+To enforce strict mode, you need to add the following line at the beginning of your code.
 ```javascript
 "use strict";
 ```